Heath Miller: 2012 season

 New offensive coordinator Todd Haley named him the starting tight end to begin the regular season, over Jamie McCoy, Leonard Pope, and David Paulson.

 He started the season-opener against the Denver Broncos and made four catches for 50 receiving yards and a touchdown during the 31–19 loss.
 On September 23, 2012, Miller caught a season-high eight passes for 60 yards and tied his career-high with two touchdown receptions in a 34–31 loss to the Oakland Raiders.
-On October 11, 2012, in a loss against the Tennessee Titans, Miller had 6 receptions for 67 yards moving him past Louis Lipps for third place on the Steelers' all-time receptions list.
+On October 11, 2012, in a loss against the Tennessee Titans, Miller had six receptions for 67 yards moving him past Louis Lipps for third place on the Steelers' all-time receptions list.
 During a Week 13 matchup against the Baltimore Ravens, he caught five passes for a season-high 97 receiving yards and a touchdown in the 23–20 victory.
 On December 23, 2011, Miller suffered a torn MCL and ACL during a 13–10 loss to the Cincinnati Bengals.
 He was placed on injured-reserve for the remainder of the season and was also selected to the Pro Bowl.
 After the season, Miller was voted team MVP by his teammates.
-He finished the season with 71 receptions for 816 yards and 8 touchdowns, career highs for receiving yards and touchdowns.
+He finished the season with 71 receptions for 816 yards and eight touchdowns, career highs for receiving yards and touchdowns.
+He was ranked 97th by his fellow players on the NFL Top 100 Players of 2013.